treanus/KUL_NIS/docs/KUL_dcm2bids/KUL_dcm2bids.md

      -v:  verbose
 ```

-Note: you can  specify a directory containing dicoms, but also use a zip file.
+Note: you can  specify a directory containing dicoms, but also use a zip or tar.gz file.
 The latter can be more handy (especially if you have to transfer thousands of them from/to a USB stick e.g.).

 When you converted data (one or multiple subjects and sessions) please use the bids validator to check your BIDS directory.